tawneeh/Tracker.Solution/README.md

 * Navigate to Tracker.Solution/Tracker and type `dotnet restore` into the terminal
 * Then, in the same project folder, type `dotnet build` into the terminal followed by `dotnet run`
 * Peruse this application at your leisure
-* If you would like to run tests, navigate to Tracker.Tests in the terminal and type `dotnet test`
+* If you would like to run tests, navigate to Tracker.Tests and type `dotnet test` into the terminal

 ## Known Bugs